Have you noticed that some days you just feel legit bloated even though you have been diligent with your healthy eating habits?

-1) Increase hydration
+1. Increase hydration

 When your body is dehydrated, it is prone to hold on even more extra water (to counteract the effects of dehydration).

 Water can also boost kidney functions and permit both excess water and excess sodium to be eliminated from your system.

 8 to 19 glasses of water are crucial for proper hydration levels, so drink up!

 I recently was looking for water bottles that aren’t made of plastic and stumbled upon a new kind – borosilicate glass water bottles:

 They look absolutely adorable and they’re actually healthier than regular plastic water bottles (+ no weird taste as it happens with metal ones).

-2) Review your salt intake
+2. Review your salt intake

 Sodium to water ratio in our bodies needs to be balanced, otherwise, important bodily functions will not work correctly).

-Focus on eating more vegetables and include bananas or avocados to your meals, as those come with the highest amounts of potassium.
+Focus on eating more vegetables and include bananas or avocados in your meals, as those come with the highest amounts of potassium.

-3) Eat fewer carbs if possible
+3. Eat fewer carbs if possible

 Remove refined carb sources from your daily meals and replace those with healthy carbohydrate sources that are a little less starchy (fruits and non-starchy veggies always work the best).

 Just try to choose healthy, unrefined carbohydrate sources and you will be good.

-4) Eat more fiber foods
+4. Eat more fiber foods

-Fiber is a compound responsible for removing waste, excess nutrients (like salt) and water from our digestive system.
+Fiber is a compound responsible for removing waste, excess nutrients (like salt), and water from our digestive system.

-Keep in mind that our bodies do not process fiber, but rather allow it to pass through intestines without breaking it down.
+Keep in mind that our bodies do not process fiber, but rather allow it to pass through the intestines without breaking it down.

 To increase your fiber consumption, consider eating more whole grains, whole-grain cereal or pasta, fruits, veggies, and various seeds.

-5) Establish a workout routine
+5. Establish a workout routine

 You can lose water weight faster if you commit to a workout routine as well.

-Moreover, exercise boosts blood flow and supports proper blood oxygenation which is also important for all the processes to run smoothly – include water balancing in your body.
+Moreover, exercise boosts blood flow and supports proper blood oxygenation which is also important for all the processes to run smoothly – including water balancing in your body.

-(P. S. Hate exercising?
 Here’s how to fall in love with it.)

-6) Eat more B6 and magnesium-rich foods
+6. Eat more B6 and magnesium-rich foods

 These two compounds support kidney functions and aid the body in removing excess water and sodium.